thomasWeise/aitoa/book/metaheuristics/simulatedAnnealing/README.md

 In [@fig:sa_temperature_schedules], we choose the values $\epsilon\in\{2*10^{-7}, 4^{-7}, 8*10^{-7}\}$ and a starting temperature of&nbsp;$T_s=20$.
 As can be seen, they yield a nice and smooth decline of the probabilities to accept solutions slightly worse than the current solution.
 The probability curves corresponding to the exponential schedules eventually effectively become&nbsp;0 after about half of the predicted 30&nbsp;million steps.
+Notice that we chose the starting temperature&nbsp;$T_s$ and the parameter&nbsp;$\epsilon$ in such a way that solutions which are "reasonably worse" in our JSSP scenario are acceptable for a reasonable time in our optimization process, based on our knowledge of the range of objective values that may occur and the number of algorithm steps that will probably be performed.
+The values of&nbsp;$T_s$ and&nbsp;$\epsilon$ are not chosen arbitrarily!
+They play an important role in the algorithm.

 #### Logarithmic Temperature Schedule